 Stay persistent!
 It’s easy to say, “Dumb plant, why don’t you want to live?”, but there’s always a reason why plants act the way they do.
 Keep the course and see if you can uncover it.

 The Top 4 Reasons Why Apple Trees Die

 While the above steps are a good way to troubleshoot and resolve issues that your apple tree may have, I also wanted to provide you with some examples of the most common growing issues that affect apple trees.

 1. Over or Under-Watering

 Watering is a tricky practice, and it’s incredibly easy to either over or under-water your apple trees.
 Fortunately, there are a few tips you can use to check their water levels and make them easier to water.

 *Curled leaves are more likely to be caused by under-watering.

-Overwatering is especially common in clay soils.
+Overwatering and poor drainage is especially common in clay soils.
 This is because the soil’s particles are denser in clay and don’t have many gaps for the water to drain through.
 Clay is also alkaline, which isn’t ideal for apple trees as they prefer slightly acidic to neutral soil pH (5.8-7.0).

 How to Fix:

 If you find your apple tree’s soil has poor drainage, you can try amending it with compost and sand.
 This will help break up and aerate the clumps of soil.
 Simply apply 1-2 inches of each compost and sand 1-2 times per year.
 Potted apple trees with poor drainage can benefit from repotting with fresh, loamy soil.